Shreemahor/GPT-On-Wheels/Component Descriptions/README.md

-These are the component descriptions of the components of GPT On Wheels.
-Most of the components in the full project are in here.
-All of the funded compoenents - ones that require a grant and that I do not have currently are in the Unfunded directory.
-The components that I already have are in Funded, these are components whose usage is not straightforward. **Each component description has information about its significance, software, wiring, and more along with plenty of images.** All of the images are handpicked by me and a handful are made by me.
-There is also more on how they work and some problems they solve and their invaluable contributions to the project.
-Each description is very detailed and has everything one needs to know about the component.
-*First check out the unfunding components before moving on to the funded ones.*
+# Component Descriptions

+This directory contains comprehensive descriptions for components of GPT On Wheels, an Autonomous AI robot.

+## Guide

+### Subdirectories

+*Funded* - Contains components that require funding

+*Unfunded* - Contains components that I already have and dont require funding

+Check the funded components first!

+### Structure of each description

+1. ***Significance***: Explanation of why this component is necessary and its contributions to the project
+2. ***Software***: Explanation of how this component will be controlled and handled by the software
+3. ***Wiring***: Explanation of the way this component is wired and set-up physically, including a diagram

+Also including:

+**Images**: Hand-picked and custom-created images for each component

+**Specifications**: History with components, problems faced before, issued solved, clever fix, and component specific details

+## Other

+Most components, components with depth and justfication are included but not every single component.
+Check the funded components first.